ShaShaMan26/SSRG/README.md

 ![](https://cdn.shashack.org/SSRG/main_menu.png)

 This is the main menu (you can press `ESC` at any time to close the game).
-The left side of the screen houses a list of every level avalible to play, while the right side displays the currently selected level.
+The left side of the screen houses a list of every level available to play, while the right side displays the currently selected level.
 You select levels by left-clicking with your mouse on their names in the list of songs.
 Once selected you can view the song's cover art, name, author, and can either *play the level* or *edit the level* by left-clicking their respective buttons.
 Let's start with playing levels...